OCA/account-payment/account_voucher_killer/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This add-on disables the "Register Payment" button on customer invoices and vendor bills.

-It also disables the payments-related menus entries such as "Customer Payments", "Supplier Payments"

-More precisely, this module adds a group "Payments for Invoices" and only users in that group see these buttons and menus.
+This module adds the group "Payments for invoices" and only users belonging to this group will be able to see these buttons and menus:

+- "Register payment" button on customer, supplier and corrective customer and supplier invoices.
+- Action > Register payment for lists.
+- Menus "Customer payments" and "Supplier payments".

 **Table of contents**